Wahl Bros. Racing | Performance Products from Performance People

 Brandon was born in 1985 and in 1992 at the young age of 7 began his racing career in the KC Pro circuit.
 Brandon raced a stock Arctic Kitty Cat and later a modified sled built by his dad Dale Johnson.
 Brandon went on to win the Eagle River Kitty Cat World Championship title in 1996.
 From 1997-99 Brandon ran the Junior Novice class on a Puma 340 in the KC Pro Circuit.
 From 2000-2004 he ran the SLEDS vintage circuit in northern Minnesota.

 In November of 2004 Brandon joined the workforce for Wahl Bros.
 Racing.
 With Brandon’s snowmobile racing history he was a natural choice to jump on a Semi Pro Stock 440 sled in 2005 for Team Wahl.
 Brandon had several successful wins in the Semi Pro Stock classes over the next couple of years and in the spring of 2007 at the Beausejour races he raced a Wahl Pro Champ chassis for the first time.

 In 2008, he was the Millenium/V-Force Champion, finished 4th place at the Eagle River World Championships and was named Snow Week’s Rookie of the Year.
 Brandon went on to be a two time CPTC champ in 2010 and 2011, was a 3 time Wausau 525 Champion and in 2012 was the Sweet Sixteen winner at the Eagle River Derby.
 Brandon qualified for the World Championship 8 times in his career and retired from racing in 2015.

-Brandon is currently the only non-Wahl namesake to ever have raced under the Team Wahl banner.
+Brandon was the first non-Wahl namesake to have raced under the Team Wahl banner.
 Brandon is like family and continues to be a valuable employee at Wahl Bros.
 Racing handling special orders and answering many technical calls for our customers.